warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

    ```

    :::warning
    In production, never store private keys directly in environment variables.
-Consider using encrypted keystores or secure key management solutions.
+Consider using encrypted keystores or secure key management solutions like `env`.
    :::

 1. Export the RPC URL.
 Specify the standard localhost address or Chiado's EVM endpoint: